 * TalkAboutTheWeather: "As long as old men sit and talk about the weather" is a line in "Forever and Ever, Amen".

-* UncommonTime: The verse to "If I Didn't Have You" use two bars of 2/2, one bar of 1/2 and another bar of 2/2, basically making each line in 7/2 time.
+* UncommonTime: The verse to "If I Didn't Have You" is in 7/2 on the verses.

 * VocalEvolution: On the songs he did as Randy Traywick in the 70s, he had a more swaggering voice that sounded like a mix between Music/WaylonJennings and Music/ConwayTwitty.
 By the time he signed to Warner, his voice quickly developed into his familiar reedy bass-baritone.
 It happened again in the late 90s-early 2000s when he started sounding older and more weathered.